thewoolleyman/elm-rails-actioncable-example/README.md

 * (done) Per-client cable connections, so only new clients receive getEventsSince.
   See http://edgeguides.rubyonrails.org/action_cable_overview.html#server-side-components-connections
 * (done) Split out client connection state to sub-record and separate namespace
-* Do not attempt send outbound port requests if connection is down (test in prod_local)
+* (done for events since channel) Do not attempt send outbound port requests if connection is down (test in prod_local)
+* Make update function handle commands generically by event, not per command.
 * Add coloring to connection state - green/red.
-* Make update function handle commands generically by event, not per command.